 - Reducing monthly expenses is an easy way to generate more money.

-- Saving money on the little things will leave you with more money to cover your monthly bills, get out of debt faster or to spend on more enjoyable things.
+- If you know how to save money on the little things, you will have more money to cover your monthly bills, get out of debt faster or to spend on more enjoyable things.

 - The following tips are some items where everyone can save money.